cdreier/godot-bricks-mp/README.md

 # Godot Bricks Multiplayer

-for our `winterplenum` at inovex, i created this small example for Godot Multiplayer in the browser with websockets.
+For our `winterplenum` at inovex, i created this small example for a dedicated Godot Multiplayer server in the browser with websockets.

+There are 3 projects

+* The main game at the root of this repository
+* The [realtime-server](https://github.com/cdreier/godot-bricks-mp/tree/master/realtime-server), a second Godot project for the dedicated websocket server
+* The [brickserver](https://github.com/cdreier/godot-bricks-mp/tree/master/brickserver), written in go for a lightweight persistence and event storage

-The bricks are persisted with a [Go Server](https://github.com/cdreier/godot-bricks-mp/tree/master/brickserver) in a [boltdb](https://github.com/boltdb/bolt) via [bolthold](https://github.com/timshannon/bolthold) - and additionally alle events in a second db, so you can replay all the brick-events and watch some timelaps :)
+This go server uses a [boltdb](https://github.com/boltdb/bolt) via [bolthold](https://github.com/timshannon/bolthold) - to persist the current world and additionally persists all events in a second db, so you can replay all the brick-events and watch some timelaps :)

 ![timelaps](https://github.com/cdreier/godot-bricks-mp/blob/master/demo_gifs/plenum-demo.gif?raw=true)

-## code!
+## Code!

-most of the network code are in the [Connection](https://github.com/cdreier/godot-bricks-mp/blob/master/Connection.gd) [files](https://github.com/cdreier/godot-bricks-mp/blob/master/realtime-server/Connection.gd).
+Most of the network code are in the [Connection](https://github.com/cdreier/godot-bricks-mp/blob/master/Connection.gd) [files](https://github.com/cdreier/godot-bricks-mp/blob/master/realtime-server/Connection.gd).
 The important part is, to set the websocket client and server as network_peer to get everything working with Godots [high level multiplayer API](https://docs.godotengine.org/en/stable/tutorials/networking/high_level_multiplayer.html)

 After learning in [DinoPoker](https://github.com/cdreier/DinoPoker) that a position sync on every frame is working and looks smooth (but kills a small server with a few players), i tested to interpolte the positions [with a timer only 10 times per second](https://github.com/cdreier/godot-bricks-mp/blob/master/Player.gd#L24).
 Perhaps this can be done a bit more clever?

-## controls
+## Controls

 WASD  - movement
 E     - drop a brick